 Elbert H. Neese, Jr. Professorship in Economics

 “Ebbie” Neese, former president of the Beloit Corporation, was a long-standing trustee of Beloit College and a close friend of Miller Upton.
-In his memory, the Neese Family Foundation has endowed the Elbert H. Neese, Jr. Professorship in Economics, which will support the faculty member charged with directing the annual Miller Upton Forum.
-From its earliest days, Beloit College has undertaken a public mission: to prepare young people for educated, open-minded and responsible citizenship.
-We are honored to perpetuate Ebbie’s belief in that mission through this endowed professorship.
+In his memory, the Neese Family Foundation endowed the Elbert H. Neese, Jr. Professorship in Economics to support the faculty member charged with directing the annual Miller Upton Forum.
+We are honored to perpetuate Ebbie’s belief in the College’s mission to prepare young people for educated, open-minded and responsible citizenship through this endowed professorship.

 The Economics Professor who holds the Neese Chair teaches our Senior Seminar each Fall Semester, building the course around the contributions and fields of each year’s Miller Upton Scholar.
 Just past the midpoint of the semester, the Upton Scholar arrives on campus for a 3-4 day residency to visit classes, participate in three panel discussions and deliver a keynote address.
 The Neese Chair’s duties include the identification of, invitation to, and contracting of each year’s Upton Scholar along with a pertinent supporting cast of economists and other practioners who participate in the panel discussion.
 Given the demand for distinguished economists, each Upton Scholar and accompanying panel is booked a year or more in advance.
 During each Spring Semester, the Neese Chair edits an Annual Proceedings on the Wealth and Well-Being of Nations, where the Upton Scholar’s keynote address is published along with commentaries submitted by panelists.